BigDogEnergy/meetpup/README.md

 # MeetPup

 MeetPup is an inspired clone of the site: Meet-UP.
-This project is an effort to display the work for the utilization of React, Redux, Express, Sequelize, and PostgreSQL.
+This project is an effort to display the work for the utilization of React, Redux, Express, Sequelize, PostgreSQL, and Render.

 Live site: https://meetpup.onrender.com